innovationOUtside/tm129-robotics2020/content/07_Robot_Lab/Section_00_01.md

 img.getbands()
 ```

 The images we trained the network on were size 28 x 28 pixels.
-The raw images retrieved from the simularolt by the sensor are slightly smaller, coming in at 20 x 20 pixels.
+The raw images retrieved from the simulator sensor are slightly smaller, coming in at 20 x 20 pixels.

 ```python
 img.size
 ```

 The collected image also represents square profile around the "circular" sensor view.
-We might thus reasonable decide that we are going to focus our attention on the 14 x 14 square  area in the centre of the collected image, with top left pixel `(3, 3)` and bottom right pixel `(17, 17)`.
+We might thus reasonably decide that we are going to focus our attention on the 15 x 15 square area in the centre of the collected image, with top left pixel `(3, 3)` and bottom right pixel `(18, 18)`.

 ```python
 zoom_img(img)